horizon-research/rtnn/README.md

 The executable is `bin/optixNSearch`.

 `-DKNN=5` specifies that the maximum number of returned neighbors is 5 by passing a preprocessor macro through cmake.
 See `optixNSearch/CMakeLists.txt`.
 This `K` number is used only in the KNN search and will be overwritten by a run-time commandline flag for range search (see the description [here](#specify-maximum-returned-neighbors)), but you have to give a number here nevertheless.

+One common build problem is that cmake can't find CUDA if it's installed at a non-standard location.
+If so, specify `CUDA_TOOLKIT_ROOT_DIR` to cmake.
+See `CMake/FindCUDA.cmake` for details.

 ## Run